JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-eventhub-policy.png)

 3. **Remember** the Connection string `Connection String-Primary Key`
-4. **Remember** the `name` of the Event Hub eg. `techdays42eh` *Note: in lower case.*
+4. **Remember** the `name` of the Event Hub eg. `techdays42eh` *Note: in lower case*

 *Note: The Event Hub itself has Shared access policies too.
-We do not need to remember those, just the policy of the namespace!.*
+We do not need to remember those, just the one of the policy of the namespace!.*

 ### Connecting the hubs to Azure Stream Analytics job input and output